-(A) A description of the foreign and domestic construction materials;

-(B) Unit of measure;

-- (C) Quantity; - (D) Price;

-(E) Time of delivery or availability;

-(F) Location of the construction project;

-(G) Name and address of the proposed supplier; and

-(H) A detailed justification of the reason for use of foreign construction materials cited in accordance with paragraph (b)(3) of this clause.

-(ii) A request based on unreasonable cost shall include a reasonable survey of the market and a completed price comparison table in the format in paragraph (d) of this clause.

-(iii) The price of construction material shall include all delivery costs to the construction site and any applicable duty (whether or not a duty-free certificate may be issued).

-(iv) Any Contractor request for a determination submitted after contract award shall explain why the Contractor could not reasonably foresee the need for suchdetermination and could not have requested the determination before contract award.
-If the Contractor does not submit a satisfactory explanation, theContracting Officer need not make a determination.

-(2) If the Government determines after contract award that an exception to the Buy American statute applies and the Contracting Officer and the Contractor negotiate adequate consideration, the Contracting Officer will modify the contract to allow use of the foreign construction material.
-However, when the basis for the exception is the unreasonable price of a domestic construction material, adequate consideration is not less than the differential established in paragraph (b)(3)(i) of this clause.

-(3) Unless the Government determines that an exception to the Buy American statute applies, use of foreign construction material is noncompliant with the Buy American statute or Balance of Payments Program.

-(d) Data.
-To permit evaluation of requests under paragraph (c) of this clause based on unreasonable cost, the Contractor shall include the following information and any applicable supporting data based on the survey of suppliers:
+- (A) A description of the foreign and domestic construction materials; - (B) Unit of measure; - (C) Quantity; - (D) Price; - (E) Time of delivery or availability; - (F) Location of the construction project; - (G) Name and address of the proposed supplier; and - (H) A detailed justification of the reason for use of foreign construction materials cited in accordance with paragraph (b)(3) of this clause. - (ii) A request based on unreasonable cost shall include a reasonable survey of themarket and a completed price comparison table in the format in paragraph (d) of this clause. - (iii) The price of construction material shall include all delivery costs to the construction site and any applicable duty (whether or not a duty-free certificate may be issued). - (iv) Any Contractor request for a determination submitted after contract award shall explain why the Contractor could not reasonably foresee the need for suchdetermination and could not have requested the determination before contract award.
+If the Contractor does not submit a satisfactory explanation, the Contracting Officer need not make a determination. - (2) If the Government determines after contract award that an exception to the Buy American statute applies and the Contracting Officer and the Contractor negotiate adequate consideration, the Contracting Officer will modify the contract to allow use of the foreign construction material.
+However, when the basis for the exception is the unreasonable price of a domestic construction material, adequate consideration is not less than the differential established in paragraph (b)(3)(i) of this clause. - (3) Unless the Government determines that an exception to the Buy American statute applies, use of foreign construction material is noncompliant with the Buy American statute or Balance of Payments Program. - (d) Data.
+To permit evaluation of requests under paragraph (c) of this clause based on unreasonable cost, the Contractor shall include the following information and any applicable duty-free entry certificate is issued).

-Foreign and Domestic Construction Materials Price Comparison

-Construction material description unit of measure Quantity Price measure (dollars)

-Item 1: Foreign construction material

-Domestic construction material

-Prime Flow Downs Pag

-Item 2: Foreign construction material

-Domestic construction material

-Include all delivery costs to the construction site and any applicable duty (whether or not a duty-free entry certificate is issued).